-At December 31, 2022 and 2021, the Foundation had liabilities under charitable gift annuities amounting to \$166,135 and \$128,125, respectively.
+At December 31, 2023 and 2022, the Foundation had liabilities under charitable gift annuities amounting to \$158,114 and \$166,135, respectively.
 These liabilities are included in the consolidated statement of financial position in the line item "Present value of split-interest trusts and annuities."
 Under the agreements, the Foundation is required to make annual payments to beneficiaries of \$23,289.
-The change in value of the liability for the charitable gift annuities was \$2,589 and (\$9,331) for the years ended December 31, 2022 and 2021, respectively.
+The change in the value of the liability for the charitable gift annuities was (\$15,745) and 2,589 for the years ended December 31, 2023 and 2022, respectively.